/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 }'

-The response will be a json document with the following content:
+The response is a json document similar to the following:

 json